-ProSeries Dog Food gets the Advisor’s mid-tier rating of 3.5 stars.
+ProSeries Dog Food receives the Advisor’s top rating of 5 stars.

-ProSeries Adult Maintenance was selected to represent the other products in the line for this review.
+ProSeries Adult Maintenance was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 ProSeries Adult Maintance

 Ingredients: Chicken meal, fish meal, ground whole grain corn, ground whole grain wheat, chicken fat (preserved with mixed tocopherols, form of vitamin E), ground whole brown rice, dried brewer's yeast, kelp meal, dried beet pulp, chicken liver, limestone, malted barley flour, salt, potassium chloride, lecithin, calcium propionate, flaxseed, citric acid, taurine, zinc methionine, selenium yeast, ferrous sulfate, l-ascorbyl-2-polyphosphate (source of vitamin C), zinc sulfate, vitamin E supplement, copper proteinate, l-lysine hydrochloride, manganese proteinate, copper sulfate, Yucca schidigera extract, manganese sulfate, vitamin A supplement, niacin supplement, calcium pantothenate, biotin, chondroitin sulfate, glucosamine hydrochloride, riboflavin, vitamin K supplement, thiamine mononitrate, vitamin B12 supplement, pyridoxine hydrochloride, cobalt sulfate, vitamin D3 supplement, calcium iodate, folic acid

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

 The second ingredient is fish meal, another protein-rich meat concentrate from herring and anchovy.